tlq68/Portfolio/README.md

 The height was set to the viewport and part of the content was centered.
 I added a spotlight section to be the centerpiece of the portfolio.

+The individual project tiles were aligned and given larger dimensions using Bootstrap.